In this guide I explain how to disassemble a Dell Studio 1735/1737 laptops. I’m taking it apart in order to replace failed DVD drive.

 The guide might work for other Dell Studio 17xx models.

 Before you start, make sure the computer is turned off and battery removed.

 Under the cover you’ll get access to laptop hard drive, both memory modules, wireless card, CMOS battery, heatsink.

-It’s not necessary to remove all these parts (except hard drive) for the purpose of my disassembly, so I’ll leave them connected.
+It’s not necessary to remove all these parts (except the HDD) for the purpose of my disassembly, so I’ll leave them connected.

-By the way, this laptop can take 4GB RAM max.
+By the way, this model can take 4GB RAM max.
 It means you can install up to 2GB RAM module into each slot.
 You should use PC2-6400 DDR 2-800 memory modules.

 Remove one screw securing the media control board cover.
 This screw located in the battery compartment.

 Lift up the top side of the cover as it shown on the picture below.

 Be careful, there is a cable connecting this cover to the motherboard.

 Carefully turn the cover upside down and place it on the keyboard.